 - Recognize the imaging and clinical features that allow for refinement of differential diagnosis, allowing for a more specific diagnosis

 - Recognize some commonly encountered imaging artifacts in ultrasound and describe why they occur and the techniques to avoid them

 - Recognize new ultrasound technologies and describe their use in clinical scenarios

 - Outline management decisions affecting a variety of commonly encountered clinical scenarios

 - Describe strategies that assist in improving diagnosis in adult and pediatric radiology

 Book Included With Course Registration

 Each registrant will receive the accompanying book, featuring a corresponding chapter for each scheduled presentation.
 An electronic copy of the book is also included.
-Individuals who register for this course after March 19, 2021 will receive the hard copy of the book approximately two months after the Virtual Meeting takes place.
+Individuals who register for this course after March 19, 2021 will receive the hard copy of the book after the Virtual Annual Meeting takes place.
 To receive the book to use with the Virtual Categorical Course, be sure to register prior to March 19, 2021.